Quandela/Perceval/docs/source/reference/logging.rst

 You can use the logger to log message at different level.
 Each level represent a different type of message.

-The level are listed by ascending important in the following table.
+The level are listed by ascending order of importance in the following table.

 .. list-table::
    :header-rows: 1